HazyResearch/data-centric-ai/README.md

 We're collecting (an admittedly opinionated) list of resources and progress made in data-centric AI, with exciting directions past and present.

-AI has been pretty focused on models, while in reality, the experience of those who put models into production or use them in real applications is that data matters a lot (maybe even more!).
+While AI has been pretty focused on models, the real-world experience of those who put models into production is that the data often matters more.
-Often, it's the data (which is unique to you) that can make or break model performance.

 ---